iamshishirgaire/IOE-Syllabus-Data/faculties/agriculture/7sem/e1/Farm_machinery_design.md

-## Syllabus: FARM MACHINERY DESIGN (AE 725 03)

-**Course Objective:**

-To familiarize and orient students in theory, planning, designing, technological development, modification, and exploitation of small and medium-scale farm machinery.

-**Course Content:**

 1. **Introduction to Design Parameters and Procedure (3 hours)**
    - Principles of Agricultural Machine Design
    - Design Parameters: Force, Stress, Reliability, Factor of Safety, Limit, Fit and Tolerances